-Prior to that, you will be asked to submit a proposed title and a 300 word abstract for approval by noon on Friday of HT06.
+All MSc Archaeological Science candidates are required to submit a proposed title and a 300 word abstract for their Extended Essay for approval by noon on Friday of HT06.
 You should discuss and agree this topic with your supervisor and ensure that the subject does not overlap with that which you intend for your dissertation.
 The essay itself should be uploaded as a single pdf file to the University's online submission platform by noon on Monday of TT01.
 More information about how to do this will be provided nearer the time.

-The length of this extended pre-set essay is expected to be no more than:
+The length of this extended pre-set essay is expected to be:

-- 10,000 words if you are sitting all three Archaeological Science modules - 5,000 words if you have substituted one Archaeological Science module with a module from those available for the MSc Archaeology or MSt Classical Archaeology
+- No more than 8,000 words if you are sitting all three Archaeological Science modules - No more than 4,000 words if you have substituted one Archaeological Science module with a module from those available for the MSc Archaeology or MSt Classical Archaeology